virtual-kubelet/systemk/README.md

 deploying this.
 How to get a system into a state it has, and can run, k3s and virtual-kubelet is an open questions (ready made image, a tiny bit of config mgmt (but how to bootstrap that?)).

-`vks` will use systemd to start pods as plain processes.
+`systemk` will use systemd to start pods as plain processes.
 This uses the cgroup stuff systemd has.
 This allows use to set resources limit in the future by just specifying those in the unit file.
 Generally there is no isolation in this setup - although for disk access things are fairly contained, i.e. /var/secrets/kubernets.io/token will be bind mounted into the unit.